Palmyra couple welcomes Penn State Health’s first baby of 2020

 Amy and John Kelly were at their neighbor’s house to celebrate and watch the ball drop when they had to leave early.

+“He was 22 inches long and he weighed 7 pounds and 15 ounces,” she said.

 Jacob Charles Kelly was due Jan.
 4 but came just a few days early.
-He is Amy and John’s second child; three-year-old son Luke is now a big brother.
+He is Amy and John’s second child.
+Luke, 3, is now a big brother.

 “He already has been in to meet him and he asked if he could pet him,” Amy Kelly said.